jeppeman/highResImageViewer/README.md

 Here follows a demonstration of the plugin: www.kebabnormal.se/imagedemo

-Since the actual sized images are really large they may take some time to load. :)
+Since the actual sized images are large and the server on which the demo resides on is really slow, they may take some time to load. :)

 Usage
 ======